tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     >>> "  text with leading/trailing spaces ".strip()
     'text with leading/trailing spaces'

-Another common use case is to want to replace a word in a line.
-For example, when we strip out the leading and trailing white spaces one might want to update the word ``with`` to ``without`` to make the resulting string reflect its current state.
+Another common use case is to replace a word in a line.
+For example, when we strip out the leading and trailing white spaces one might want to update the word "with" to "without" to make the resulting string reflect its current state.
 This can be achieved using the ``replace()`` method.

 .. code-block:: python